 This post may contain affiliate links.

-This Copycat Wendy’s Frosty Recipe is low-fat and so easy to whip up!
-It tastes like a lighter chocolate milkshake, but it’s still super creamy and delicious.
+Copycat Wendy’s Frosty — Low-fat and so EASY to whip up!
+It tastes like a lighter chocolate milkshake, but it’s still super creamy and delicious!!

 Creating This Wendy’s Frosty Recipe

 I haven’t had a Frosty in about 15 years, but it popped into my head and I had to have one.
 Except I knew I wasn’t going to Wendy’s for one, so I had better make it myself.

 This copycat Wendy’s frosty recipe is fast, dangerously easy, and you don’t need an ice cream maker to achieve that creamy consistency.
 Simply add 4 ingredients to your blender, whiz, divide it between two mugs, freeze for 30 minutes, and enjoy.
 Way too easy!